mpags-topological/mpags-topological.github.io/mpags-topological/_build/html/_sources/content/lectures/lecture6.md

 W^v_z = \prod_{i \in \gamma_v} \sigma_i^z, \quad W^h_z = \prod_{i \in \gamma_h} \sigma_i^z,
 $$

 where $\gamma_v$ and $\gamma_h$ are any non-contractible paths on the *dual lattice* that wind an odd number of times around the vertical and horizontal directions of the torus, respectively.
-See Fig.{numref}`fig:wilson_strings` for examples of such paths.
+See {numref}`fig:wilson_loops` for examples of such paths.
 These operators commute with the star and plaquette operators, and therefore with the Hamiltonian.
 They also commute with each other.
 Their eigenvalues $\pm 1$ completely resolve the four-fold degeneracy of the ground state.
 Specifically, we have

 $$
 \begin{aligned}